junxit/us-congress-bills-110/metadata.md

 - 2008-07-08 — Placed on the Private Calendar, Calendar No. 1.
 - 2008-07-08 — Reported by the Committee on Judiciary.
 H. Rept.
 110-741.
 - 2008-07-08 — Reported by the Committee on Judiciary.
 H. Rept.
 110-741.
+- 2008-09-16 — Called up from the Private Calendar for consideration.
+- 2008-09-16 — Considered from the Private Calendar. (consideration: CR H8138)
+- 2008-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-16 — On passage Passed by voice vote. (text: CR H8138)
+- 2008-09-16 — Passed/agreed to in House: On passage Passed by voice vote.(text: CR H8138)